mzizi-io/Portfolio-Construction/README.md

 ## Contents
 This project aims to provide the following functions and modules:
-- Portfolio statistics and performance computation
+- Statistics and performance computation
-- Portfolio optimization techniques
+- Optimization techniques
 - Risk estimates techniques (covariance estimates)
 - Expected returns estimates techniques
 - Allocation strategies and techniques